Payment of housing benefit

 Your tenant can apply for discretionary housing payments and discretionary council tax payments under the council’s local welfare assistance scheme.

-Discretionary housing payments provide additional financial help paid towards housing costs, e.g. rent, and the discretionary council tax payments provide additional help towards council tax liability.
+Discretionary housing payments provide additional financial help paid towards housing costs, e.g. rent, and the discretionary council tax discounts provide additional help towards council tax liability.
 These are not payments of housing benefit and council tax support.